Interstate 94 in North Dakota: Route description

-Eastbound, the route enters from Montana just west of Beach and passes Dickinson, Bismarck, Jamestown, Valley City, and West Fargo before entering Fargo, where it exits the state at the Red River of the North and continues into Minnesota at Moorhead, then turns southeast to Minneapolis.
+Eastbound, the route enters from Montana just west of Beach and passes Medora, Dickinson, Mandan, Bismarck, Jamestown, where US 52 joins I-94, Valley City, and West Fargo before entering Fargo, where it exits the state at the Red River of the North and continues into Minnesota at Moorhead, then turns southeast to Minneapolis.

-The route passes to the south of Theodore Roosevelt National Park's southern unit; access to the northern unit is by US Highway 85 (US 85) north from Belfield.
+The route passes to the south of Theodore Roosevelt National Park's southern unit; access to the northern unit is by US Highway 85 (US 85) north from Belfield, exit 42.
 Eastbound, I-94 changes timezones at the Stark–Morton county line southwest of Hebron.
-Mountain time (UTC−7) is observed in Stark County (and west) and Central time (UTC−6) in the rest of the state.
+Mountain time (UTC−7) is observed in Stark County (and most of the southwest corner of the state) and Central time (UTC−6) in the rest of the state.

 The speed limit on I-94 is 80 mph in rural areas.
 Between exits 152 and 161 in the Bismarck–Mandan area, the speed limit is 60 mph.
+In the Medora, Dickinson, Jamestown and Valley City areas, the speed limit is 70 mph.
 In the West Fargo–Fargo area, the speed limit is 65 mph at mile 345, and 55 mph from exit 346 to the Red River of the North.

 I-94 has two lanes in each direction through most of the state, expanding briefly to three lanes in each direction in the Bismarck–Mandan area (from exit 155 to 156) and in Fargo from 45th Street (exit 348) to the Red River of the North.

 The elevation of the highway at the Montana border is approximately 2820 ft above sea level, and approximately 900 ft at its crossing of the north-flowing Red River, entering Minnesota at Moorhead.